 PLEASE NOTE: We are currently moving the OJNI Journal issues to a new layout.
 So far Volumes 1, 15, 16 and 17 have been published using the new layout.
 Eventually, all sixteen volumes will be presented using this new format.

 Beginning with the Volume 14, Issue 3 October 2010 edition, five new columns were introduced, written by our new Senior Editor team of nursing informatics experts.
-In 2012 one column was retired, and two more added.
+In 2012 and 2013 two columns were retired, and two more added.